Best prices without any hidden costs

 German citizens can enter this country with a passport, identity card or children's passport.

 If you bring a dog with you, it needs an EU pet passport, a microchip identification and a rabies vaccination that is at least 21 days old.
 Dogs younger than 15 weeks old are not allowed to enter the country.

 Here, it essentially depends on whether the RV weighs less than 3.5 t or more.

 If you are traveling with a caravan, you are only allowed to drive 80 km/h on motorways.

 When you enter Switzerland, you have to pay tolls.
 Here, the procedure is as follows: You buy an annual vignette that you stick in your windscreen.
 With this you can use motorways and national roads for 14 months.
 The annual vignettes are always valid from 1 December of the previous year until 31 January of the following year.
 That is 14 months instead of 12.
 A vignette costs 40 CHF, which is roughly equivalent to 38.50 euros.

 But beware, this only applies if you do not exceed the permissible total weight of 3.5 tonnes with your RV This should not be a problem for most RVs that you are allowed to drive with your normal car licence.
 But if you drive a particularly heavy RV with more than 3.5 tonnes, you will also have to pay a flat-rate heavy vehicle fee.

 You can buy the annual vignette either directly at the border, at petrol stations near the border or online.

-If you are travelling with a (caravan) trailer, you must buy an extra vignette for it, even if you already have one for the towing vehicle.
+If you are traveling with a (caravan) trailer, you must buy an extra vignette for it, even if you already have one for the towing vehicle.
 This sticker must be attached to an "accessible and not easily replaceable" part of the trailer.

 By the way, high-visibility waistcoats are not compulsory in this country, but they are recommended.